 - Averted in the Safehold series by David Weber.
 The lead female character is beautiful, headstrong, and most importantly, spunky, but she's an actual queen.

 - Miriamele in Memory, Sorrow and Thorn is the Rebellious Princess version, fleeing the Arranged Marriage her Jerk Ass father attempts to force upon her and becoming part of the desperate struggle against the Storm King's power.
 She's not bad in a fight, being the archer, and plays a significant role in the redemption of the monk, Cadrach.
-True to the trope, she's also The Hero Simon's Love Interest and becomes his queen after his Moses in the Bullrushes reveal.
+True to the trope, she's also The Hero Simon's Love Interest and becomes his queen after his Moses in the Bulrushes reveal.

 - Invoked in Seven Ancient Wonders, when the heroes are given cutesy nicknames by a 5-year-old girl.
 Naturally, she calls her "Princess".
 Inverted in the sequels, when they meet a real princess.